scvsar/respondr-lite/README.md

 ### Step 7: Configure DNS and Wait for SSL Certificate

+**CRITICAL DNS TIMING**: This step must be completed **BEFORE** the Let's Encrypt certificate can be issued.
+The DNS configuration is required for domain validation.

 Get the Application Gateway's public IP and configure DNS:

 ```powershell